Manga: A Cruel God Reigns

 - Madness Mantra: Jeremy repeats "hallelujah" while Greg beats him around Christmas time.

-- Mama Didn't Raise No Criminal: Jeremy fears that Sandra will hate him if she finds out about his and Greg's relationship.
+- Mama Didn't Raise No Criminal: Jeremy fears that Sandra will hate him if she finds out about what Greg is doing to him.

 - Mistaken for Cheating: Vivi thinks that Jeremy willing cheated on her.